What are options before Mamata Banerjee?

 New Delhi, May 29: West Bengal Chief Minister and Trinamool Congress (TMC) chief Mamata Banerjee is a concerned person after May 23, when the results of the 2019 Lok Sabha elections were announced.

 The Bharatiya Janata Party (BJP) inflicted a massive blow to the ruling TMC by winning 18 of the 42 parliamentary constituencies.
 The TMC won 22 seats.
-In the 2014 general elections, the Banerjee-led TMC had won 34 seats and the BJP 02.
+In the 2014 general elections, the Banerjee-led TMC had won 34 seats and the BJP two.

 The BJP has not taken rest after making inroads in West Bengal and has set a target of winning next Assembly elections.